 GA4 Terminology – A Google Analytics 4 Glossary

-Anomaly Detection – Within the new Explore Section of GA4, you will find the Anomaly Detection model.
+Anomaly Detection – Within the Explore Section of GA4, you will find the Anomaly Detection model.
 This makes it possible to identify outliers within your data, which are flagged in Google Analytics for your convenience.
 You can also configure the detection model to suit your requirements.

-One of the main differences between Universal Analytics and GA4 is the introduction of automatically collected events.
+Automatically Collected Events – One of the main differences between Universal Analytics and GA4 is the introduction of automatically collected events.
 No additional tracking is required for these events, they are automatically sent to GA by the global site tag.
 A full list of these events can be found here: GA4 Automatically Collected Events

 Connected Site Tags – There is a feature within GA4 called Connected Site Tags.
 This feature makes it possible to reuse existing Universal Analytics tagging to create a connected GA4 property.
 This means that you don’t necessarily have to add more code to your website, in order to enable GA4 tracking – you can simply reuse existing tracking tags instead.